 The Internet took the world by surprise.
-Almost everybody underestimated how much the web would disrupt hotel sales and marketing, but it seems that hotels have learned their lesson and are getting ready to face the next disruption: MOBILE.
+Almost everybody underestimated how much the web would disrupt hotel sales and marketing.
+However, it seems that hotels have learned their lesson.
+They are now getting ready to face the next disruption: MOBILE.

-Mobile is not only a device; it is a mindset that has set new customer expectations.
-The 2 complementary elements of a mobile first e-commerce strategy are personalization and interaction.
+Mobile is not just a device.
+It is a mindset.
+And it has set new customer expectations.
+Keep in mind that the 2 complementary elements of a mobile first e-commerce strategy are personalization and interaction.

 The web was made for search.
 Unfortunately, browsing is very clumsy on smartphones.
 Mobile’s DNA is interaction.
-Making your content smaller is not going to take you very far.
-You have to embrace interaction as the new format of your sales and marketing messages.
+So making your content smaller won't take you very far.
+Besides, you have to embrace interaction as the new format of your sales and marketing messages.
 Interaction is key when it comes to the digital transformation for hotels.

-In the last 2 years, Facebook, WhatsApp, WeChat, Live chats etc. have become essential to hotel marketing.
-Instant messaging gives hotels the opportunity to fit into their customers’ lifestyle.
+In the last 2 years, Facebook, WhatsApp, WeChat, live chats etc. have become essential to hotel marketing.
+Instant messaging gives hotels the chance to fit into their customers’ lifestyle.
 In short, it makes it easy for guests to share their needs and even easier for hotels to answer them.
-For the first time ever, customers can talk to their hotel on their own terms, the way they like it.
+For the first time ever, customers can talk to their hotel on their own terms, the way they like.

-Most hoteliers have connected the dots between mobile, messaging and AI.
-The question is, how to fit this emerging ecosystem into your e-commerce strategy.
+Most hoteliers have connected the dots between mobile, messaging and artificial intelligence.
+Now, the question is, how to fit this emerging ecosystem into your e-commerce strategy.

-Rome was not built in a day.
-Incremental improvement is way easier and more successful than radical change.
+Rome wasn't built in a day.
+Which is saying, incremental improvement is easier and more successful than a complete change.
 Sales is probably where you want to start.
 This is because any improvement in this area will be quickly palatable.
-In this area, chatbots can probably be useful.
+Chatbots can probably be useful to you here.

 Be part of the solution

-Do not expect that implementing a new tool alone will not ensure the prompt digital transformation of your hotel.
+Implementing a new tool alone will not ensure the prompt digital transformation of your hotel.
 So don't expect that to happen.
-Hotel chatbots help you automate recurring questions which represent about 80% of customer queries.
-Sometimes it won’t be able to answer and that’s where you have the opportunity to take over because your chatbot will always get the customer’s name, needs and contact details.
+Hotel chatbots help you automate recurring questions.
+These represent about 80% of customer queries.
+However, sometimes your hotel chatbot won’t be able to answer.
+And that’s where you have the opportunity to take over.
+Simply because your chatbot will always get you the customer’s name, needs and contact details.

 Put the customer first